 On successful completion of your initial training course you’ll be posted to a fire station.
 We’ll do our best to allocate you a station near to where you live.
 However, your contract will state that you must be prepared to serve anywhere within the area we cover.
 Once posted to a station, you’ll be developing the skills you have gained throughout your eight-week training course and you will continue to be assessed.

 Salary and benefits

 There are many benefits to working for West Midlands Fire Service – job satisfaction and an extensive career structure, just for starters.

 We also offer real promotion prospects.
 To progress, you’ll need to develop your skills and demonstrate a level of competency within your current role, before taking part in an assessment centre and interview process to determine your suitability for the next role.

 Any skills gained from qualifications or experience you bring into the service may be relevant when you’re working towards a promotion or looking to move into a specialised role.

 A firefighter has 22 days’ annual leave a year, with an additional 3 days after five years of service, plus 8 Bank Holidays.

 The firefighter pension scheme is an excellent benefit on retirement.
 A firefighter contributes 10% of their salary a month into the scheme.

-The current salary for a newly-appointed firefighter after completing initial training is around £22,000 rising to £29,000 when competent.
+The current salary for a newly-appointed firefighter after completing initial training is around £22,900 rising to around £30,500 when competent.

 The physical, mental and emotional wellbeing of all of our staff is paramount, so we can provide an excellent emergency service to our communities.